Frequently Asked Questions

 - Ability to self regulation around peers with minimal support

 12. Do you provide individual social communication therapy?

 Therapy increases in complexity across the years and is dependent on the cognitive, language and perspective taking level of the applicant.
-We recommend that you schedule a consultation with our directors so that we can best assess the individual’s readiness for either individual, dyad or group sessions.
+We recommend that you schedule a consultation with our Intake Team so that we can best assess the individual’s readiness for either individual or group sessions.